Teksta versija

 [8 June 2006]

-Section 46.1 (1) Joint property shall be divided in an apartment house which is joint property of a public person and another person by auctioning, on the basis of a Cabinet order or the decision by the decision-making body of the relevant derived public person.
+Section 46.1 (1) Joint property shall be divided in an apartment house which is a joint property of a public entity and another person by organising an auction, on the basis of a Cabinet order or the decision by the decision-making body of the relevant derived public entity.

-(2) The State joint stock company State Real Estate shall organise the auction of the undivided share of the joint property owned by the State.
-An authority designated by the decision-making body of a derived public person shall organise the auction of the undivided share of the joint property owned by the derived public person.
+(2) The State joint-stock company State Real Estate shall organise the auction of the undivided share of the joint property owned by the State.
+An authority designated by the decision-making body of a derived public entity shall organise the auction of the undivided share of the joint property owned by the derived public entity.

 (3) In the case of the division of joint property, the following persons have the right of first refusal to the undivided share of joint property: